SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * add properties to csharpcontent: addtosessioncache

-* enforce readonly nodes by not allowing user to delete the corresponding content item
+* enforce readonly nodes by not allowing user to delete the corresponding content item?

 * make sure only 1 validate and repair is operating at once